la2050/archive/_projects/2018/beyond-the-red-carpet-industries-careers-shaping-the-future-of-los-angeles.md

 ---
 project_id: '8102104'
 project_id_2: '8102104'
-title: "Beyond the Red Carpet - Industries & Careers Shaping the Future of Los Angeles\r\n"
+title: Beyond the Red Carpet - Industries & Careers Shaping the Future of Los Angeles
 project_summary: >-
   Three Angelenos traverse LA in a green RV to interview professionals in the creative, high-tech and manufacturing industries, introducing millions of TV